Fixing the assets table

-If you have a category with a level of less than 2 (0,1) then you have a broken assets table.
+If you have a category with a level lower than 2 (0,1), you have a broken assets table.

-Articles should have a level of no less than 3 but really they should be one greater than the category they are in.
-If you have an article with a level of less than 3 (0, 1, 2), you have a broken assets table.
+Articles should have a level of no lower than 3 but really they should be one greater than the category they are in.
+If you have an article with a level lower than 3 (0, 1, 2), you have a broken assets table.

-If you have any articles or categories not in the assets table then you have a broken assets table.
+If you have any articles or categories not in the assets table, you have a broken assets table.

 Fixing the Assets

-If you have determined that your assets table is not correct, you can take the following steps to repair it.
+If you have determined that your assets table is not correct, take the following steps to repair it.

 To follow this procedure, use the bulk processing widget at the bottom of the article manager page.